antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 ### Conversion of event records to time series

-The grouped event records are converted into time series with the function ERTMonEntityVariableGroupsToTimeSeries.
+The grouped event records are converted into time series with the function `ERTMonEntityVariableGroupsToTimeSeries`.
-The time series are aligned to the time point given as an argument.
+The time series are aligned to a time point specification given as an argument.
 The argument can be: a date object, "MinTime", "MaxTime", or "None". ("MaxTime" is the default.)

     p⟹